Marcus Paus: Career

 Paus attended Oslo Waldorf School.
 As a high school student at a musical high school he was profoundly influenced by his teacher, composer Trygve Madsen.
-He also took two summer courses at the Musicians Institute in Hollywood in the mid 1990s.
-During his teenage years from the early 1990s he was active as a progressive rock guitarist, and he was recognised in The Guinness Book of Records as the world's fastest guitarist in the mid 1990s.
+He also took two summer courses at the Musicians Institute in Hollywood in the mid-1990s.
+During his teenage years from the early 1990s he was active as a progressive rock guitarist, and he was recognised in The Guinness Book of Records as the world's fastest guitarist in the mid-1990s.
 Paus left the progressive rock scene around 1997 and was later described as "the last guitar hero."

 He studied at the Norwegian Academy of Music from 1998 to 2002; at the age of 18, he became one of its youngest students ever to be accepted at its composer programme.
 Among his teachers were Olav Anton Thommessen.
 Paus made his debut as a composer in 2000 with String Quartet No. 1, based on pictures by Edvard Munch, which won the Oslo Grieg Society's award.
 After graduating, he left for New York City, where he studied classical composition at the Manhattan School of Music from 2003 to 2005.
 In New York he was a student of Richard Danielpour and spent a semester working as his assistant.
 Paus's breakthrough as a leading young composer came in 2008, with Missa Concertante, written for the Oslo International Church Music Festival.
 His first opera, The Witches, with a libretto by Ole Paus, is also from that year.
 In 2010, he was artistic director of the Oslo Opera Festival.
 Paus lived and worked in Berlin from 2011 to 2016, when he returned to Norway.
 Paus became a member of the Norwegian Society of Composers in 2005, and has been one of the four members of its music committee, its expert body in artistic matters, since 2019.
+He is represented by the management company OnwardTM.